Child Support and Private School Tuition

 In New Jersey, child support orders consider the educational needs of a child.
 This can include primary and secondary school tuition at a private or religious school.
 The educational expenses of raising a child can vary widely depending on the financial resources of the family.
 New Jersey child support orders are designed to take this into account, which requires specific information about how much money goes into each child’s schooling and annual expenses.
 Any support allocated must be included in the support order.

 The family court system prefers child support agreements to be decided upon before going through court proceedings.
-Parents who are able to reach a decision or at least offer suggestions as to possible solutions are well-received.
+Parents who can reach a decision or at least offer suggestions as to possible solutions are well-received.
 Oftentimes, the devil is in the details, and things such as private education cause conflict for many parents.

 How to Determine Public or Private Expenses?

-The family court system has some leeway in determining whether public or private school expenses will be covered by a child support order.
-As with other decisions, this one is based on the best interests of the child and includes such factors as the quality of public schools in the area, the ability of parents to pay, and the educational history of the child to-date.
+The family court system has some leeway in determining whether a child support order will cover public or private school expenses.
+As with other decisions, this one is based on the child’s best interests and includes such factors as the quality of public schools in the area, the ability of parents to pay, and the educational history of the child to-date.

 Here are some of the points taken into consideration by the family court: